phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 - Freqs10 - with ODS and ADL data, and with Ross' frequency list filtered on ODS, and with all names from the novels added - performs best.
 - Freqs5 performs a tiny bit better than freqs4, which has a slightly lower match percentage, and slightly more error types.
 Consistent with SymSpell docs which state that SymSpell expects a lowercased frequency dictionary.
-- Using bifreqs1, bifreqs2, or bifreqs3 made no difference, but I only did corrections at the word so far, so this makes sense.
+- Using bifreqs1, bifreqs2, or bifreqs3 made no difference, but I only did corrections at the word level so far, so this makes sense.
 Correction of longer stretches of text should be explored (e.g. crudely segmented sentences).
 - Freqs2 has the best performance on the most frequent errors (e.g. only half the ø=o errors compared to freqs1).
 However, overall performance is far worse than freqs1.
 (Also, there are many more error types).
 - Freqs6 (replacing 'å' with 'aa') gives a slight improvement.
 - Freqs8 (limiting ODS tokens to longish words) makes no real difference - if anything, a tiny improvement in the most frequent error types.